 2. Function as a health information specialists in a variety of health care settings such as hospitals, managed care organizations, nursing homes, physician's offices, rehabilitation centers, tumor registries, pharmaceutical companies, insurance firms, auditing firms, hospice, governmental agencies, training and development, and IT/Healthcare vendors.

-1. Ninety percent of our graduates receive an average or above average performance evaluation during their professional practice experience.
+1. One hundred percent of our graduates receive an average or above average performance evaluation during their professional practice experience.

 2. Employer survey results indicate they were 100% satisfied with and would be willing to hire another DSC graduate.